vegafoundation/vega-vega-resonance-38/paper/WHITEPAPER_EN.md

 ## 5. Relationship to Resonance Data and QIRC

-Vega Resonance is embedded in the Vega Continuum and extends the concepts of Resonance Data (RD) and Quantum-Inspired Resonance Computing (QIRC).
+Vega-Resonance is embedded in the Vega Continuum and extends the concepts of Resonance Data (RD) and Quantum-Inspired Resonance Computing (QIRC).

 ---